i13e/i13e/README.md

 ### Hello There!
 I'm Ian

-I'm a software developer with 3 years of industry experience.
+I'm a software engineer with 3 years of industry experience.
 I'm passionate about writing high-quality, maintainable code and learning new technologies.
 Outside of programming, I enjoy hiking across the Bay Area while listening to *Nurture* by Porter Robinson, playing strategy games like Chess and Magic, and cooking authentic Italian food.